Tennessee

 Who Is Exempt From TIPA

-TIPA provides entity-level exemptions for several categories of organizations:
+TIPA provides entity-level exemptions for:

 - State and local government entities